If YOU are ever faced with any of the scenerios from our last blog (

-see here), without the proper Estate Plan in place the only option you have to make sure a loved one is protected is to make
+Without the proper estate plan in place the only option you have to make sure a loved one is protected is to make an application for guardianship.

-APPLICATION FOR GUARDIANSHIP.
-Although a Guardianship can be costly and is used only as a last resort, there are instances when a Guardianship offers the best and only protection for those that are faced with the scenerios we’ve listed.
+Although a Guardianship can be costly and is used only as a last resort, there are instances when a Guardianship offers the best and only protection for those that are faced with the following scenarios.

 A parent suffering from Alzheimers or Dementia is coerced by another to put them “in charge” over their money.
 By the time someone becomes aware of what is going on, it is too late.
 The parent is often left with very little money.
 It is in these situations that a Guardianship becomes necessary to ensure the protection of the parent and to ensure all decisions made are truly in the best interest of the parent.